fredriknk/uPLC-Stack/README.md

 The uPLC (Universal Programmable Logic Controller) is a compact (22x32mm) I/O controller powered by the ESP32, designed to automate various tasks around you.
 So far, three versions have been developed.
 All versions are generally 24V-tolerant for digital I/O, except for the analog inputs, and feature a wide-range 3.8-24V buck regulator for power input.

 The primary purpose of the uPLC is to "smartify" devices by integrating them with [ESPHome](https://esphome.io/).
-It can also function as a direct, point-to-point PLC, using **ESP-NOW** for wireless communication, replacing traditional wired connections at a cost of latency.
+But it can also function as a direct, point-to-point PLC, using **ESP-NOW** for wireless communication, replacing traditional wired connections at a cost of latency.

 ## Available Versions:
 - **[uPLC-Digital](https://github.com/fredriknk/uPLC-digital):** High-speed digital I/O